 Theo Faber is a psychotherapist who hopes to treat Alicia and uncover the mystery behind her motives for killing her husband.
 As they sit in silence, the main clue he has is a painting she completed.
 She titled it Alcestis, named after a heroine in Greek mythology who sacrifices her life to save her husband.

 Let’s start with the good stuff.
 The premise of this book is fantastic.
 I was engaged right away.
 The ending is surprising, even if you guess the twist (I didn’t, but some might), and the way the crucial scene of the book plays out is well done.
 I was skeptical of whether the book would come together, and I pleasantly surprised that it ultimately does.

 For most thrillers, I think, the ending is the make-it-or-break it aspect of the story, and this one is pretty solid.
 Michaelides’s debut novel is an easy, accessible and entertaining read, and it will undoubtedly make for a thrilling movie if and when that is released.

 Overall, the story keeps your interest and is well-paced.
 It reads pretty much the way a thriller should read, with plenty of twists and intriguing bits of information doled out at a steady clip.

 Book Review: the Not-So-Good Stuff

-That said, the flaws in this book are numerous.
+So, the flaws in this book are numerous, but they’re also pretty standard for the genre.
 The characterizations of characters are sort of silly or cartoonish (the motherly female doctor! the arrogant doctor who gets in the way! and so on).
 Michaelides throws in so many red herrings and false starts that the book begins to have an unintentionally campy feel.
 (Without giving anything away, when we find out why Theo gets knocked out, I actually rolled my eyes.)